DataSperling/DataSperling/README.md

+### Interests:
-Interests: Intersection of traditional back-end development (Java, Spring, REST, SQL) and data science (Python, R, ML ...) and their application to scientific computing.
+- Intersection of traditional software development (Java, Spring, REST, SQL) and data science (Python, R, Scala, Spark, CNN)
+- Application of these technologies to scientific problems.